 Are These all of the Species of Orchids?

 These are only a few of the many kinds, species and hybrids of orchids.
 Each of these, along with those that aren’t mentioned here, has several species, hybrids and additional relatives falling under their umbrella.
-The species and hybrids produced by all the types of orchids are sometimes completely different, by means of looks and other aspects such as growing conditions, but yet they have something in common.
+The species and hybrids produced by all the types of orchids can sometimes be completely different in terms of looks or other aspects such as growing conditions.

-Orchids truly are very magnificent and wonderful flowers.
-With several species being discovered every year, and probably every day, the orchid family continues to grow larger and larger to become perhaps the largest family of the flowers.
+Orchids truly are magnificent and fascinating flowers.
+With several species being discovered every year, and probably every day, the orchid family continues to grow larger and larger to become perhaps the largest family of all of the flowers.
 Another amazing fact is that majority of the members/relatives in the orchid family are quite dissimilar to each other.
-If somebody asks an orchid enthusiasts, each of the member have its own unique identity and the fun-factor involved is such that it becomes an addiction to them.
-The more you find out about orchids, you will come to know that the less you know about them.
-Perhaps orchids are a bunch of majestic and mystifying flowers!
+The more you find out about orchids you will realise the less you know about them!